Parrot-Developers/firmwared/README.md

   acknowledge reception of a *QUIT* command
 * *ERROR* ERRNO MESSAGE
   answer to any command whose execution encountered a problem
+* *PROPERTIES* FOLDER PROPERTIES\_LIST
+  answer to a *PROPERTIES* command, PROPERTIES\_LIST is a comma-separated list of the properties registered for the folder

 ### Instance states